How to Use Exposure Compensation

-Notice how moving the dial to the left involves a slower shutter speed and/or a wider aperture, resulting in a brighter image, whereas moving to the right involves a faster shutter speed and/or smaller aperture, and results in a darker image.
+- Notice how moving the dial to the left involves a slower shutter speed and/or a wider aperture (resulting in a brighter image).

 When to Use Exposure Compensation

 Looking for Photoshop actions that will help you correct exposure?
-Be sure to check out our PURE Color Workflow.
+Be sure to check out our PURE Color Workflow Collection for Photoshop.